Pnwcomputers/DeployWorkstation/README.md

 DeployWorkstation is a PowerShell-based, zero-touch provisioning toolkit proof of concept for Windows 10 & 11 workstations.
 Whether you’re imaging bare metal or cleaning up an existing PC, DeployWorkstation handles the heavy lifting of standard software and Apps removal, as well as basic application installations.
+*This is a testing edition of the Version 2 I hope to release; which will allow this process to be compeleted for any/all user accounts on a Windows system.

 - **Self-elevating & policy-bypassing**
   Automatically relaunches under Windows PowerShell 5.1 with `-ExecutionPolicy Bypass` and UAC elevation, so you can double-click or run a single .cmd wrapper without tweaking system settings.